tagazok/my-workshops/custom-vision/tutorial.md

 We will provide you with a few images of dogs to train your model.
 Download the `Training images set` in the `Resources` menu of this workshop.

-In the Custom Vision portal:
+Now, go in the Custom Vision portal:
-* Select `Add images`
+* Click on `Add images`
 * Navigate to the `training-images` folder you just downloaded
-* Select all the images marked as `american-staffordshire-terrier` in the folder, and select `Open`.
+* Select all the images marked as `american-staffordshire-terrier` in the folder, and click `Open`.
-* Enter `american-staffordshire-terrier`for the tag and select `Upload 8 files`
+* Enter `american-staffordshire-terrier` for the tag and click `Upload 8 files`
 * Ckick `Done`
 * Repeat the above steps for the other breeds.
   * `australian-shepherd`